 - Allow the hot dish to stand for 5 minutes before serving with toppings of choice.

 Check the rice at 50 minutes to determine if additional baking time is needed before uncovering and adding the cheese.
 Cooking time will depend on the rice used (may vary by brand) and oven-temperature (not all ovens are true-to-temp so an oven thermometer is always a good idea).
+We do not recommend using brown rice.

 - Serving Size: 1/8th recipe (without toppings)